LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 ## 3.4.
 Value-Id Caches

-The IBM FHIR Server uses internal memory caches for resource type names, parameter names, references, codes and systems.
+the LinuxForHealth FHIR Server uses internal memory caches for resource type names, parameter names, references, codes and systems.
 These caches use a least-recently-used (LRU) strategy to avoid unbound growth which would result in an out-of-memory (OOM) condition.

-Currently the IBM FHIR Servers do not use sharding(*) to distribute client requests and so any client request may hit any server in a given cluster.
+Currently the LinuxForHealth FHIR Servers do not use sharding(*) to distribute client requests and so any client request may hit any server in a given cluster.
 This means that the memory used for caching value-id lookups is not distributed, but each servers' cache is complete and may contain data also cached in another server.
 This may be revised in future releases if it becomes a scaling issue.

-(*) - sharding is really the responsibility of the component used to route requests to the IBM FHIR Servers, and if such a component were to support sharding, it would help to reduce the cache pressure by distributing values among the available cache instances.
+(*) - sharding is really the responsibility of the component used to route requests to the LinuxForHealth FHIR Servers, and if such a component were to support sharding, it would help to reduce the cache pressure by distributing values among the available cache instances.

 The following datasource properties in fhir-server-config.json are used to tune the size of the value-id caches: